What do you know about Finland? Here’s a list of 25 Interesting facts about Finland and the Finns that you probably didn’t know!

 And the opposite occurs during summer when the sun never sets, also known as the midnight sun.

 Just like the neighboring Scandinavian countries, you can enjoy the freedom to roam and have the right to public access.
-Which basically means that you can forage mushrooms, berries and flowers, camp, walk and enjoy nature as long as you don’t litter.
+This basically means that you can forage mushrooms, berries, and flowers, camp, walk and enjoy nature as long as you don’t litter.